zokins/trpc/.idea/formdata-nick-ideation.md

 }

 export class OctetStreamStrategy extends DataStrategy<Stream> {
-  // implement methods for forms
+  // implement methods for streams
 }

 export type Parser = ParserWithoutInput<any> | ParserWithInputOutput<any, any> | DataStrategy<any>;